The Graduate Center, CUNY Data & Information Overview

 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

-In 2017-2018, 3,268 students took at least one online class at CUNY Graduate School and University Center.
+In 2017-2018, 3,268 students took at least one online class at The Graduate Center, CUNY.
 This is an increase from the 2,651 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|